 "The best of both worlds - venture capital to fuel growth, and venture debt to enable us to continuously invest..."

 We readily admit that venture debt will not suit every situation.
 But if you're a founder and you are looking to extend your cash runway and you are constantly getting people showing you equity tickets, we would just say stop and consider debt as it is less dilutive.

-Whatever the debt solution, however, it is important to seek out the right partner.
-With over 40 years experience in lending to start-ups, a period encompassing a dotcom boom and bust, a global financial crisis and now a worldwide pandemic, we believe we have the patience and experience to be a truly supportive partner.
+Whatever the debt solution, however, it is important to seek out the right financial partner.
+With over 40 years’ experience in lending to startups, a period encompassing a dot-com boom and bust, a global financial crisis and now a worldwide pandemic, SVB believes we have the patience and experience to be a truly supportive partner.

 For Valentina Milanova, CEO and Founder of Daye, which is pioneering the development of cramp-reducing tampons, the right partner is crucial.